nutanix-cloud-native/opendocs/docs/openshift/operators/csi/index.md

 In order to use this driver, create the relevant storage classes and secrets using the OpenShift CLI, by followinig the below section:

-1. Create a secret yaml file like the below example and apply (`oc -n ntnx-system apply -f <filename>`).
+1. Create a secret yaml file like the below example and apply (`oc -n openshift-cluster-csi-drivers apply -f <filename>`).

         apiVersion: v1
         kind: Secret
         metadata:
           name: ntnx-secret
-          namespace: ntnx-system
+          namespace: openshift-cluster-csi-drivers
         stringData:
           # prism-element-ip:prism-port:admin:password
           key: 10.0.0.14:9440:admin:password